Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 - Build the museum.

-- Film and record as many Venice elders as possible so that we can share and learn from their stories.
-Anyone interested in helping, please email me: [email protected].
+- Film and record as many Venice elders as possible so that we can share, learn from, and preserve their stories.

 - Return to Hawaii, visit Greece with Kristina & Todd